magnolia-community/react-area51-alpha/README.md

   * `npm run build`
   * Runs webpack with a watch configuration.
   * Builds `./lib/MagnoliaReactArea51.js`
-* react-app
+* mag-aliens-demo/react-app
   * `npm start`
   * Opens running app in a browser.
   * Depends on the `MagnoliaReactArea51.js` library.

+Now try changing any content in the Magnolia Pages app, then refresh this app and notice that it reflects your content changes!

 **Deploy:**

-To apply the changes to react-app (and the libraries) in the Magnolia Page editor, deploy the app to Magnolia by running:
+Any code changes you make to react-app (and the libraries) must be deployed to the Magnolia instance, in order to be available in the Pages app.
+Deploy the app to Magnolia by running:
 `npm run build`